 Kids are not adults.
 End of story.

-That is a bottom-line observation from our immediately preceding blog post at the established Bay Area criminal defense Law Office of John W. Noonan.
+That is a bottom-line observation from our immediately preceding blog post at the established Bay Area criminal defense Law Offices of John W. Noonan.
 And it is coupled with our view — adamantly supported by researchers, psychologists and thoughtful law enforcers spanning the country — that “young people who are not yet adults shouldn’t typically be treated as if they are.”